 Seven-year Treasury notes auction

-The US Treasury Department holds seven-year Treasury notes (or T-note) auctions every month.
+The U.S. Department of the Treasury holds seven-year Treasury note, or T-note, auctions every month.
 Seven-year Treasuries are intermediate-term maturities.
 This means that they’re in the middle of the yield curve.
 Future economic growth and inflation expectations are key yield drivers.
-Their prices are also more sensitive to changes in yields compared to short-term Treasury securities.
+Their prices are also more sensitive to changes in yields—compared to short-term Treasury securities.

-The percentage of indirect bids rose to 65.6% in April from 57.8% in March.
+Market demand for the seven-year T-notes was weaker than last month.
+It was 61.20% of the total accepted competitive bids in July—compared to 68.50% in June.
+This was mainly due to lower indirect bids.
+The percentage of indirect bids fell to 49.20% in July from 56.60% in June.
 Indirect bidders include foreign central banks.
 They indicate overseas demand for the auctioned securities.

-Meanwhile, direct bids, as a percentage of competitive accepted bids, nudged down to 14.2% in April from 15.5% in March.
+Direct bids, as a percentage of competitive accepted bids, rose marginally to 12% in July from 11.90% in June.
 Direct bids include bids from domestic money managers like BlackRock (BLK) and State Street (STT).

-Due to the rise in the market demand month-over-month, dealer takedown fell to 20.2% in April, compared to 26.7% in March.
+Due to the lower market demand month-over-month, dealer takedown was higher at 38.80%—compared to 31.50% in June.
 Primary dealers are a group of 22 authorized securities dealers or brokers.
 They include companies like Credit Suisse (CS) and Goldman Sachs (GS).
-They’re required to bid at Treasury auctions to take up excess supply.
+They’re required to bid at Treasury auctions.
+They clean up excess supply.